SagarRaghuvanshi31/Linux/README.md

 ```
 - **Come to inside a folder** <br>

-this command is use to come inside a folder
+Run this command to come inside a folder

 cd = change directory<br>
 cloud = folder name <br>